PureLeach/fastapi-sqlalchemy-boilerplate/README.md

 ## Notes

 - Ensure that PostgreSQL is running before you attempt to start the FastAPI application.
-- The `migrate_head` command applies the latest database migrations.
+- The `make migrate_head` command applies the latest database migrations.
 Make sure the database is initialized and running.
+- To generate a new migration, use the command `make create_migration name=new_migration`

 ---